dougbtv/dougbtv.github.io/_posts/2017-11-30-kubernetes-ipv6.markdown

 the_virthost
 ```

 And the overrides which are based on the examples @ `./inventory/examples/virthost/virthost-ipv6.inventory.yml`.
-In these examples this set of extra variables was created @ `./inventory/extravars.yml` (you may otherwise place it and use it in another fashion should you please):
+I'm creating this set of extra variables @ `./inventory/extravars.yml` :

 ```
 bridge_networking: false